Overview

 Fulfilling 212(e)

-J-1 students subject to multiple 212(e) requirements can fulfill all 212(e) requirements, provided country of residence is the same for both 212(e) home residency requirements.
+• J-1 students subject to multiple 212(e) requirements can fulfill all 212(e) requirements simultaneously, provided country of residence is the same for both 212(e) home residency requirements.

-ISSO recommends keeping records of any time spent in home country that would count toward 212(e).
-Records can include: flight records, passport stamps, utility and rent receipts, employment records, etc.
+• ISSO recommends keeping records of any time spent in home country that would count toward 212(e).
+Records may include: flight records, passport stamps, utility and rent receipts, employment records, etc.

 Consequences of 212(e)